TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-05-07-how-to-refactor-to-new-dependency-injection-features-in-symfony-3-3.md

                 - ["setEntityManager", ["@entity_manager"]]

     App\:
-        resource: ../{ Controller, Command, Subscriber, Repository }
+        resource: ../❴Controller,Command,Subscriber,Repository❵

     App\SomeService: ~
 ```

-That awesome, isn't it?
+That is awesome, isn't it?

-Now made full use of Symfony 3.3 Dependency Injection features.
+Now you are using all the shiny new Symfony 3.3 Dependency Injection features.

 **Do you like it?
-Do you plan to skip some of those and stick to the current version?**
+Do you plan to skip some of those and stick to the current syntax?**